 + PRO: Most people speak English

-While expats might find themselves surrounded by different languages, most Swiss nationals speak English well, as Zurich is a diverse city that is popular with expats.
-That said, expats in Zurich will do well to learn at least the basics of Swiss German.
+Local culture in Zurich is increasingly international, and while you might find yourself surrounded by different languages, most Swiss nationals speak English well, particularly in business settings and tourist areas.
+That said, you will do well to learn at least the basics of Swiss German, as this shows respect and helps with deeper integration into society.

 - CON: Many important documents and instructions aren’t available in English

-Expats might struggle with immigration documents that are in German or French, or find themselves baffled over grocery and medical products that don't have English labels.
+Expats may struggle with immigration documents that are in German or French or find themselves baffled by grocery and medical products without English labels.
+Government services sometimes have limited English accessibility, although major institutions are increasingly providing multilingual support.
+Consider using translation apps or seeking assistance from German-speaking colleagues when necessary.

 Expat Health Insurance